CONSTITUTION AND RULES

 3 Club Committee and Management

-3.2 Subject to the provisions of Rule 9 these Officials and members shall be elected at the AGM.
+3.2 Subject to the provisions of Section 9 these Officials and members shall be elected at the AGM.

 3.3 Any Committee member wishing to resign shall give notice in writing to the General Secretary.

-3.4 The Club shall affiliate as a Club to Cycling UK.
+3.4 The Club shall affiliate as a Club to Cycling UK, Scottish Cycling, Cycling Time Trials, Triathlon Scotland, and Road Records Association

 4.1 Membership is open to all and no application for membership will be refused on other than reasonable grounds.
 There will be no discrimination on grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation, political or other opinion.